 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-In the United States, there were 98,600 jobs for Emergency Dispatcher in 2016.
+In 2016, there was an estimated number of 98,600 jobs in the United States for Emergency Dispatcher.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 8,100 new jobs for Emergency Dispatcher by 2026.
 There will be an estimated 10,000 positions for Emergency Dispatcher per year.

 The states with the most job growth for Emergency Dispatcher are Utah, Texas, and Nevada.
 Watch out if you plan on working in Vermont, Maryland, or District of Columbia.
 These states have the worst job growth for this type of profession.

 Average Emergency Dispatchers Salary

 The salary for Emergency Dispatchers ranges between about $26,590 and $63,930 a year.

 Emergency Dispatchers who work in California, Alaska, or Washington, make the highest salaries.

 How much do Emergency Dispatchers make in each U.S. state?

 Below is a list of the types of tools and technologies that Emergency Dispatchers may use on a daily basis:

 - Microsoft Word